Does your mate toss and turn? Then you're probably not sleeping well, either.

 You can help quiet the noise.
-Since many people snore the most when they lay on their backs, gently nudge your partner to roll onto his side and prop a pillow behind him.
+Since many people snore the most when they lay on their backs, gently nudge your partner to roll onto their side and prop a pillow behind them.

 Handy with a needle and thread?
 You could try another fix.
 Sew a small pocket of cloth onto the back of a pajama top or T-shirt.
 Put a small ping pong ball in the pocket, and sew it shut.
 Because the ball won't be comfortable, your partner will want to sleep on their side, which usually means less snoring.

 Has a doctor prescribed a CPAP (continuous positive air pressure) machine?
 Encourage your mate to use it.
 If the CPAP machine's noise keeps you up, consider moving the base unit somewhere else in the room.
 You can also use a white noise machine or wear earplugs.